 \subsection{Optimization Methods for WRSN Charging}

 Conventional optimization methods have been widely employed for WRSN charging problems.
 For example, the graph-based optimization approaches have been extensively used, where the authors in~\cite{Lin2023a} proposed comprehensive frameworks by using hexagonal decomposition and boustrophedon path planning for energy-aware coordination of one AAV in WRSN, thus addressing simultaneous period-area coverage, charging scheduling, and resource allocation challenges.
-Moreover, evolutionary computation methods have also demonstrated effectiveness, as shown in~\cite{Li2022}, which proposed an improved firefly and NSGA-II-based solution for many-objective charging optimization in WRSNs.
+Moreover, evolutionary computation methods have also demonstrated effectiveness, as shown in~\cite{Li2022}, which proposed an improved non-dominated sorting genetic algorithm-based solution for many-objective charging optimization in WRSNs.
 Additionally, heuristic optimization techniques have been applied in some works, where researchers employ greedy algorithms and local search methods to solve charging scheduling problems with polynomial time complexity.

 Recent advances in DRL have introduced intelligent decision-making capabilities to WRSN charging systems.
 For instance, the authors in~\cite{Jiang2024} proposed a novel DRL approach with a hybrid action space for mobile charging, specifically employing the deep deterministic policy gradient (DDPG) algorithm to determine optimal charging time allocation and achieve improved network lifetime through continuous action space control.
-Furthermore, the authors in~\cite{Liang2022} introduced an asynchronous and scalable multi-agent proximal policy optimization (ASM-PPO) algorithm for cooperative charging, thus demonstrating enhanced charging coordination through distributed policy optimization with improved scalability for large-scale scenarios.
+Furthermore, the authors in~\cite{Liang2022} introduced an asynchronous and scalable multi-agent proximal policy optimization algorithm for cooperative charging, thus demonstrating enhanced charging coordination through distributed policy optimization with improved scalability for large-scale scenarios.

 However, these DRL-based works primarily focus on homogeneous multi-agent systems without considering the coordination challenges inherent in heterogeneous agent environments.
 Current approaches lack the collaborative mechanisms required to handle heterogeneous agent coordination between the AAV and SV with fundamentally different operational characteristics.
 These limitations motivate us to propose a specialized multi-agent DRL algorithm capable of managing heterogeneous agent interactions.